-- 4.7.3 The International Organization for Migration (IOM) reported that there were 5.5 million IDPs in Afghanistan, 667,900 People displaced between 1 January - 28 November 2021 and 1,170,501 Undocumented Afghan returnees from Iran and Pakistan during the same period 104. - 4.7.4 Most displacement took place prior to August 2021, suggesting internal conflict was the main driver, and 33 out of 34 provinces recorded some level of forced displacement.
-Between 1 January and 22 November 2021, over 690,000 people were displaced and of those, the majority were displaced to the north-east (174,649), and over 54,000 to Kabul. - Appealing for more support for IDPs, the UNHCR said on 3 December 2021 4.7.5 that 'A lack of insulated shelters, warm clothes, insufficient fuel for heating, and inadequate amounts of food and medical supplies are just some of the deprivations that the forcibly displaced are facing in Afghanistan, as temperatures begin to plunge below freezing.'106 The UNHCR added that whilst it was able to reach nearly 60,000 people a week, 'Further resources are urgently needed for the most vulnerable - single mothers with no shelter or food for their children, older persons who have been displaced are left to take care of orphaned grandchildren, and those taking care of loved ones with special needs.'107 - 4.7.6 For updates on IDPs see Internal Displacement due to Conflict | Humanitarian Response.
+- 4.7.3 The International Organization for Migration (IOM) reported that there were 5.5 million IDPs in Afghanistan, 667,900 People displaced between 1 January - 28 November 2021 and 1,170,501 Undocumented Afghan returnees from Iran and Pakistan during the same period 114. - 4.7.4 Most displacement took place prior to August 2021, suggesting internal conflict was the main driver, and 33 out of 34 provinces recorded some level of forced displacement.
+Between 1 January and 22 November 2021, over 690,000 people were displaced and of those, the majority were displaced to the north-east (174,649), and over 54,000 to Kabul115. - Appealing for more support for IDPs, the UNHCR said on 3 December 2021 4.7.5 that 'A lack of insulated shelters, warm clothes, insufficient fuel for heating, and inadequate amounts of food and medical supplies are just some of the deprivations that the forcibly displaced are facing in Afghanistan, as temperatures begin to plunge below freezing.'116 The UNHCR added that whilst it was able to reach nearly 60,000 people a week, 'Further resources are urgently needed for the most vulnerable - single mothers with no shelter or food for their children, older persons who have been displaced are left to take care of orphaned grandchildren, and those taking care of loved ones with special needs.'117 - 4.7.6 For updates on IDPs see Internal Displacement due to Conflict Humanitarian Response.

-Section 5 updated: 28 January 2022
+Section 5 updated: 7 April 2022

-- 5. Humanitarian aid - 5.1 Aid and aid agencies - The AAN reported on 6 November 2021 that: 5.1.1 - '... donors and aid agencies face the challenge of how to work in a Talebancontrolled Afghanistan where many of the systems previously used to deliver life-saving aid are at best severely impaired.
-A number of UN agencies (including the FAO [UN Food and Agriculture Organization], UNHCR, WFP, and IOM) and humanitarian NGOs such as the Norwegian Refugee Council
+- 5. Humanitarian aid

+- 5.1 Aid and aid agencies

+- 5.1.1 The AAN reported on 6 November 2021 that:

+'... donors and aid agencies face the challenge of how to work in a Talebancontrolled Afghanistan where many of the systems previously used to deliver life-saving aid are at best severely impaired.
+A number of UN agencies (including the FAO [UN Food and Agriculture Organization], UNHCR, WFP, and IOM) and humanitarian NGOs such as the Norwegian Refugee Council and Organisation for Relief Development (ORD) are still operating in most parts of Afghanistan and can assist reaching families in need.
+Discussions

-&lt;sup>103 IPC, 'Afghanistan: Acute Food Insecurity Situation September - October...' (page 2), October 2021 IOM, 'IOM Afghanistan Highlights: Reporting Period 15 August - 28 November...', 5 January 2022
+113 IPC, 'Afghanistan: Acute Food Insecurity Situation September - October...' (page 2), October 2021 114 IOM, 'IOM Afghanistan Highlights: Reporting Period 15 August - 28 November...', 5 January 2022